Sontje Hansen

-Misjonne Juniffer Naigelino "Sontje" Hansen (born 18 May 2002) is a professional footballer who plays as a winger for club Middlesbrough.
+Misjonne Juniffer Naigelino "Sontje" Hansen (born 18 May 2002) is a professional footballer who plays as a winger for Turish side Gaziantep on loan from club Middlesbrough.
 Born in the Netherlands, he plays for the Curaçao national team.

 Early life and career

 Born in Hoorn, Hansen began his football career at the age of five with local amateur club HSV Sport 1889, where his older brother Ricky also played.
 Their mother, Sonaida, raised them as a single parent and faced challenges, including a lengthy sick leave, which made it difficult to cover club fees and football gear expenses.
 In their time of need, the Leergeld West-Friesland Foundation stepped in, providing assistance to families with limited financial means.
 Thanks to this support, Hansen was able to pursue his development at the club.
 In 2011, he moved to Zwaluwen '30, and two years later, he earned admission to the Ajax Youth Academy.

 Club career

 Ajax

 Hansen signed his first senior contract with Ajax in May 2018, keeping him at the club until 2021.

-On 13 December 2019, he made his professional football debut for Jong Ajax, starting in an Eerste Divisie match against Cambuur and immediately scoring his first goal as Ajax secured a 2–0 away victory.
+On 13 December 2019, Hansen made his professional football debut for Jong Ajax, starting in an Eerste Divisie match against Cambuur and immediately scoring his first goal as Ajax secured a 2–0 away victory.
 Five days later, he made his first-team debut for Ajax on 18 December 2019 in a KNVB Cup match against Telstar.
 Four days later again, on 22 December, he played his first Eredivisie match against ADO Den Haag, coming on as a substitute in the 79th minute.

 In the 2020–21 season, he played for Jong Ajax again, participating in 28 out of 33 matches and contributing with three goals and five assists.
 During the first half of the 2021–22 season, a knee injury sidelined him for nearly two months, and after recovery, he struggled to regain form, managing only three goals and two assists in 23 matches.

 On 22 August 2022, he had a standout performance, scoring twice and providing one assist against De Graafschap in a 5–1 victory.
 However, for the remainder of the season, he only scored two more goals.
 In a total of 84 matches with Jong Ajax between 2019 and 2023, he ended up scoring thirteen goals and providing thirteen assists.